quorten/quorten-blog1/_posts/2020-11-28-homenet-engin-biz.md

 tags: [home-network, personal-finance]
 ---

-Operating a complex home network network... one of the ultimate ways of geekery.
+Operating a complex home network... one of the ultimate ways of geekery.
 I personally have been operating a home network for some time, and I have to say... if the home network is built just for you and yourself, well that's easy.
 But the moment you consider using a build-out geek home network that is operating and providing a service